-■ Format: Select from Hexadecimal, Decimal, or Binary.
-(Default is Hexadecimal.)
+- Format: Select from Hexadecimal, Decimal, or Binary.
+(Default is Hexadecimal.) - Link Selection: Select from Link A, Link B, or Dual Link.
+This menu item is only available when the trace type is Data.

 Bowtie Display

 The Bowtie Display is accessed from the MEAS button.
 This display allows you to look at inter-channel timing between Y Pb and Y Pr.
 The left side of the display compares Y and Pb; the right side compares Y and Pr.
 The Bowtie Display requires a test signal with signals of slightly differing frequencies on the chroma channels than on the luma channel.